JadeMatrix/units/README.md

 );
 ```

-In this case a partial specialization of `traits_linear_relation< A, B, T >` represents how much of type A there is in type B — that is,
+The resulting type of `units_linear_relation_lookup( A, B )` is a struct representing how to convert from type B to type A — that is,

 ```
 A = B * slope_num / slope_den + intercept
 ```

-Note that only one relationship partial overload is necessary; the library will swap the numerator and denominator as needed depending on the direction of the conversion.
+Note that only one relationship partial overload is necessary; the library will invert the relationship as needed depending on the direction of the conversion.